• Skip to primary navigation

 • Heat the oil, add the cumin and mustard seeds, and temper until they start popping.

-• Add one cup of water, cover, and simmer for 10 minutes to allow everything to cook down.
+• Follow with the spice powders, saute, add one cup of water, cover, and simmer for 10 minutes to allow everything to cook down.

 • Uncover and cook on high to allow all the liquid to evaporate.
 Roast the masala, stirring constantly until you have a thick paste. (see notes)